bcc-code/capitech-dotnet-client/README.md

-# Capitech Client for .Net
+# Capitech .Net Client
-A client library for the Capitech API
+A client library for the Capitech API.